 Out front, walk to the right for 10 minutes or less and you are at the world class San Pedrito point break.
 Are you a first timer, or getting back in the groove?
 Cerritos is one bay south – about a 10 minute drive and is a sandy bottom beach break.
 We can arrange lessons with everything you need to get started, down to the wetsuits for February, March and April.
 Also there’s a little break directly in front of the hotel that’s starting to work again after taking the last 10 years off.

 What about fishing?

 We have surf fishing right out front – no license needed.
-We have all the gear for you to use and George, our Director of Aloha, can totally be your spirit guide on all matters fish and water.
+We have all the gear for you to use and can totally be your spirit guide on all matters fish and water.
 When you catch it, we’ll cook it for you.

 What should I wear?

-Well, George, Mr. Aloha, hasn't worn a shirt during the day in years, and we all consider a long sleeve tee shirt as dress up.
+Some of our neighbors haven’t worn a shirt in years, and we all consider a long sleeve tee shirt as dress up.
 A collared long sleeve shirt is downright formal wear.
 Closed toe shoes = fancy.
 Heels = insanity.
 It seems we ladies like to step it up a bit more, and we sometimes peacock around in swell beach dresses and the like.
 That said, I certainly spend entire days in my yoga gear.
-So really, what I'm sayin' is- be comfortable.
-It's your vacation and we support that – we don’t even care if your flip-flops match.
+So really, what I’m sayin’ is- be comfortable.
+It’s your vacation and we support that – we don’t even care if your flip-flops match.
 It does get cool at night, so layers are appropriate.
 And don’t forget the sunscreen.

 What about the food?